 Most midwives in the United States are health care providers who offer services to women of all ages and stages of life.
-With their advanced education and their focus on research and partnering with women, they are among the most modern, forward-thinking health providers in the United States today.
+With their advanced education and their focus on research and partnering with individuals, they are among the most modern, forward-thinking health providers in the United States today.

 The midwifery approach to health care has never been more important.
 Today’s woman expects the best care.
 She expects her provider to understand and value her individual needs.
 She wants a provider who will partner with her to make health decisions.

 Midwives focus on what is most important to each woman’s unique situation and values and often work with other members of the health care team.
 It’s time to think about whether a midwife might be the right choice for you.

 When considering a health care provider who will best meet your needs, keep in mind that many midwives focus not only on maternity care, but also on the full range of health needs throughout life.
 Certified nurse-midwives (CNMs) and certified midwives (CMs) provide care from your first period until after menopause, plus all the important health events in between, such as:

 - Treatment of sexually transmitted infections